 Attorneys or parties in California who would like to view a portion of a sample answer to a California eviction complaint that includes 15 affirmative defenses, including the defense of breach of the warranty of habitability that is sold by the author can see below.

-Attorneys or parties in California who would like to purchase an unlawful detainer sample document package with over 20 sample documents for tenant defense selling for only $59.99 created by the author of this blog post can use the link shown below. http://pul.ly/b/67303
+Attorneys or parties in California who would like to purchase a California eviction litigation document package containing over 25 sample documents including a sample answer to a California eviction complaint that includes 15 affirmative defenses selling for only $69.99 created by the author of this blog post can use the link shown below.

 If you enjoy this blog post, tell others about it.
 You can subscribe to the author’s FREE weekly newsletter for California and Federal litigation by visiting: http://freeweeklylegalnewsletter.gr8.com/